 - Making a searching and fearless moral inventory

-- Admitting to the higher power, to ourselves, and to others the exact nature of our wrongs
+- Admitting to the higher power, to themselves, and to others the exact nature of wrongs

 - Being ready to allow the higher power to remove character defects

 - Asking the higher power to remove shortcomings

 - Making a list of all the people that have been harmed due to addiction and showing the willingness to make amends to them all